This Halacha is an excerpt from our Sefer

 Leaving the vessel by the gentile for short amount of time: The above law only applies if the vessels remained in the home with the gentile for a considerable amount of time, such as half a day, however if it remained there for a mere hour, the vessels may be used as usual.

 It is forbidden to leave one’s eating utensils, cookware, or food that is in the midst of cooking, in the care of a gentile [or a non-religious Jew], unless one is entering and exiting the area constantly.
 If one accidently did so [and the gentile was a mere visitor or guest, and not a renter], then all vessels that are commonly used with hot Keli Rishon foods are not to be used until after 24 hours.
 Vessels that are only commonly used with cold or Keli Sheiyni foods are permitted to be used right away.
-Vessels that are designated to be used to drink or store wine, such as wine glasses, may not be used even after 24 hours, until they are Koshered.
+Vessels that are designated to be used to drink or store wine, may not be used even after 24 hours, until they are Koshered.
 All open foods that require seals when left with a gentile become non-Kosher.

 Practical application with maids: